someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-orphaned-load-balancers.md

 # How to Clean Up Orphaned Load Balancers

 When compute instances are removed, their load balancers are sometimes left behind.

-Resoto can find and delete these orphaned load balancers.
+Resoto's `cleanup_aws_loadbalancers` plugin can find and delete these orphaned load balancers.

 ## Prerequisites

 This guide assumes that you have already [installed](../../getting-started/install-resoto/index.md) and configured Resoto to [collect your cloud resources](../../getting-started/configure-cloud-provider-access/index.md).

-You should also read the [Resource Cleanup](../../concepts/resource-management/cleanup.md) guide to have an understanding how cleanup in Resoto is performed.

 ## Directions